iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 ## Sample Collection

-Both material and statistical samples
+Both material and statistical samples, including statistical sampling from an existing dataset as well as the creation of a sample dataset from measuring material things

 ## Sample processing / analysis